NabilaAdawy/Trajectory-Optimization-and-Tracking-for-a-Cart-Pole-system-using-Nonlinear-Dynamics-/README.md

-# Trajectory Optimization Methods for Dynamical Systems
+# Variational Integrators in Trajectory Optimization and Model Predictive Control

 Implementation of Variational Integrators in Trajectory Optimization Problem